 Salesforce financial results center: FY2020

-Leaders at Salesforce were understandably delighted to be posting such positive results ahead of the festive period:
+Salesforce Chairman and CEO Marc Benioff was understandably delighted to be posting such positive results ahead of what will no doubt be another ground-breaking year for the tech powerhouse.

 The success of Salesforce paints a bright future for those working with the technology.
 As a specialist Salesforce recruiter, Mason Frank looks forward to growth in the Salesforce partner and customer ecosystem, as more and more organizations across the globe embrace the world’s number one CRM technology.